3. Debian Developer's Duties¶

 people don't take part in the vote, which is why we encourage all

 developers to vote.
-Voting is conducted via GPG-signed/encrypted email
+Voting is conducted via OpenPGP-signed/encrypted email

 The list of all proposals (past and current) is available on the Debian Voting Information page, along with information on how to make, second and vote on proposals.